Stability phenomena for Kac-Moody groups: Abstract

 \section{Abstract}

 In this article we show that a canonical procedure of extending generalized Dynkin diagrams gives rise to families of Kac-Moody groups that satisfy homological stability.
+Furthermore, we identify this stable cohomology ring with the ring of stable Weyl-invariants up to a nilpotent extension and away from a finite set of primes.
 We also briefly sketch some emergent structure that appears on stabilization.
 Our results are illustrated for the family $\E_n$ which is of interest in String theory.
 The techniques used involve homotopy decompositions of classifying spaces of Kac-Moody groups.